redpanda-data/connect/README.md

 [![goreportcard for Jeffail/benthos][goreport-badge]][goreport-url]
 [![Build Status][travis-badge]][travis-url]

-Benthos is a high performance message streaming service, able to connect various sources and sinks and perform arbitrary
-[actions, transformations and filters][processors] on payloads.
+Benthos is a high performance and resilient message streaming service, able to connect various sources and sinks and perform arbitrary [actions, transformations and filters][processors] on payloads.
 It is easy to deploy and monitor, and ready to drop into your pipeline either as a static binary or a docker image.
+It can also be used as a [framework][godoc-url] for building your own resilient stream processors in Go.

 A Benthos stream consists of four layers: [inputs][inputs], optional [buffer][buffers], [processor][processors] workers and [outputs][outputs].